OdyAsh/docs/docs/faq.md

 ## Is there a particular Large Language Model Ansari uses?

-Yes.
-It uses GPT-4-Turbo from [OpenAI](https://openai.com).
+Ansari 2.0 and below use GPT-4-Turbo from [OpenAI](https://openai.com).
 We have also tried GPT-3.5-Turbo, but the accuracy really suffers.
 In one test, GPT-4-Turbo running Ansari got 97% accuracy; GPT-3.5-Turbo with identical prompts, tools etc, only got 77% accuracy.

+Ansari 3.0 use Claude 3.7 Sonnet from [Anthropic](https://anthropic.com).
+Sonnet was selected because if its better results over GPT-4.0 and in particular its ability to make citations and references.

-## How is it different to GPT-4-Turbo, then?
+## How is it different to GPT-4-Turbo or Sonnet, then?

 It differs in the following ways: